ampproject/amphtml/contributing/getting-started-e2e.md

 * the tests are being run on [Travis](https://travis-ci.org/ampproject/amphtml/pull_requests)

 * the system is verifying that you have signed a CLA (Contributor License Agreement).
 If this is your first time submitting a Pull Request for the amphtml project you'll need to sign an agreement.
 (Make sure the email address you use to sign the CLA is the same one that you configured Git with.)
 See details in the [Contributing code](https://github.com/ampproject/amphtml/blob/master/CONTRIBUTING.md#contributing-code) documentation.

+If you don't hear back from your reviewer within 2 business days, feel free to ping the pull request by adding a comment.

 # Respond to Pull Request comments